THIS IS THE NIGHT

 1932 - **1/2

 MGM pulled out the Eisensteinian stops for this exercise.
-The FAIL SAFE to the Von Sternberg's Scarlet STRANGELOVE, it's a fascinating and detailed look at a huge chunk of Russian history relatively unrepresented - the pre-revolution, before and into World War One craziness, coupled with Rasputin and his atypical fall from grace, caught trying to make it with the sexy young sister of the hypnotized czar.
-MGM goes all out with moody lighting schemes, and Lionel Barrymore knows how to work a lantern in the dark to really amp up the horror and there's some sexual creepiness (see vid below).
-But man, how much better it would be if Lionel'd switched roles with brother John, who's more or less wasted as the straight man?
-Was Rasputin too much like Svengali, who John played so ham-afinitively in 1931?
-Meanwhile, sister Ethel is pretty underused, looking the most hungover, which is saying a lot.
-And what an awesome and underrated movie SVENGALI was, much better than this, which is a little too talky, but at least GODFATHER style talky, royal court looking with unease at the million-strong peasant protests sort of stuff.
+The FAIL SAFE to the Von Sternberg's SCARLET EMPRESS STRANGELOVE, it's a fascinating and detailed look at a huge chunk of Russian history relatively unrepresented in Hollywood - the years preceding the WWI-revolution, with Rasputin caught trying to make it with the sexy young sister of the hypnotized czar.
+MGM goes all out with moody lighting schemes and Lionel Barrymore knows how to work a lantern in the dark to really amp up the evil lechery.
+But man, how much better it would be if Lionel had switched roles with brother John, who's more or less wasted as the straight man?
+Was Rasputin too much like Svengali, who John played so ham-finitively the year before at Warners?
+Meanwhile sister Ethel Barrymore is pretty underused, looking the most hungover, which is saying a lot.
+And what an awesome and underrated movie SVENGALI was, much better than this, which is a little too talky, too many scenes of the royal court looking with unease at the million-strong peasant protests.
 And Anastasia is even in it, pre-revolution and before getting lost in the chaos and then turning up dazed in White Russian ex-pat circles all over Paris, as we saw in SECRETS OF THE FRENCH POLICE.
-Man, it's all connected!

-PS - The real life version of John Barrymore's character sued MGM for defamation, and that's why that "resemblance to living or dead" blurb pops up even on historical biopics from then on, thanks for teaching me that, Robert Osborne!
+PS - The real life version of John Barrymore's character was still alive in 1932 and successfully sued MGM for defamation, and that's why that "resemblance to living or dead" blurb was ubiquitous from then on, even in biopics.
+Thanks for teaching me that, Robert Osborne!
 I like to imagine granddaughter Drew Barrymore as the czsar's little sister, thus completing the family portrait.
-But for all that, a much better film about the Barrymores, if you can find it, is THE ROYAL FAMILY OF BROADWAY.
+But for all that, a much better film about the Barrymores, if you can find it, even though no Barrymores are in it, is THE ROYAL FAMILY OF BROADWAY.

 ReplyDelete